UPPMAX/programming_formalisms/reflections/2023_autumn/course_reflection.md

 not to update these, as my lessons have exercises that practice the theory.

 * No need to attempt completeness, one week is not enough -- material on top of what is discussed in documentation on GitHub -- more exercises, less lectures

 Agreed!

 * I think when it is online, the course is limited in several certain ways.
-MAybe consider on-sote class?
+  MAybe consider on-site class?

 Impossible.

 * it would be nice to survey attendees beforehand for their favourite languages and experience with specific parts of the course - e.g some are gitmasters, some have never used git before and found it confusing af - and tailor classes appropriately

 More pairs would help this.
 AFAIK, we already survey skills of the learners...?